sguox002/leetcode/leetcode-all.md

 ->>

 ### bfs
+<<-1197	Minimum Knight Moves    		36.7%	Medium
+knight at (0,0), return the min moves to (x,y)
+- limit it in the first coordinate.
+- bfs: convert target to first coord, and try all 8 directions and build a matrix in first coord. just convert the jump position to abs(x) and abd(y) ->>

+<<-1210	Minimum Moves to Reach Target with Rotations    		45.9%	Hard
+snake spans (0,0) and (0,1), The matrix is 01 matrix, 1 mean obstacles, min moves from top left to bottom right.
+- move right one cell, keep previous horizontal/vertical
+- move down one cell, keep previous horizontal/vertical
+- Rotate clockwise if it's in a horizontal position and the two cells under it are both empty.
+In that case the snake moves from (r, c) and (r, c+1) to (r, c) and (r+1, c).
+- Rotate counterclockwise if it's in a vertical position and the two cells to its right are both empty.
+In that case the snake moves from (r, c) and (r+1, c) to (r, c) and (r, c+1).

+bfs keep the snake's two cell in the queue and push 4 possible positions into queue.
+->>

 <<-1263	Minimum Moves to Move a Box to Their Target Location    		42.4%	Hard
 with a person to push the box, grid with obstacles. typical bfs: using two bfs